DonzerHD/Ideas_Box/README.md

 1. Clone the repository
 2. Create a virtual environment with Python 3.9
 3. Install the dependencies with `pip install -r requirements.txt`
-4. Create a PostgreSQL database and add the credentials to the `settings.py` file
-5. Run the database migrations with `python manage.py migrate`
+4. Run the database migrations with `python manage.py migrate`
-6. Start the server with `python manage.py runserver`
+5. Start the server with `python manage.py runserver`

 ## Usage